 If you see something you are interested in, then go ahead and apply!

-When you apply, there is a section to declare any health issues.
+On your application there is a section to declare any health issues.

-No placements require a DBS check.
 If your placement requires a DBS we will work with the employer to ensure there is no cost to you.

 The Work Placement Portal is a part of your EILP where you can apply for work placements and view your progress.
 You can find this by clicking on the Work Skills tab on the left-hand side.

 You can see the status of your placement and any applications on the Work Placement Portal, accessed through your EILP.